momentum-mod/docs/content/docs/guide/gamemodes/bhop.md

 Bhop, short for "**B**unny **Hop**", is a very popular gamemode found in many games, such as CS:GO, TF2, and others.

+The core mechanic, "bhopping", is when the player jumps repeatedly, the moment they hit the ground, allowing them to maintain their current velocity.
 In order to maximize the likelihood of inputting the jump exactly when you hit the ground, players used to bind jump to the scroll wheel, and then roll their mouse wheel very fast whenever they were about to hit the ground.
 This is sometimes known as *traditional* style bhopping.
 This method has fallen out of favor though, as unless the player can frame-perfectly input every jump command the best the player can hope for is a 50% chance of not losing speed.
 It's more common now to rely on *autobhop*, an addon or mod which inputs a jump on the exact frame the player hits the ground every time.
 This functionality is built into MomentumMod

 ## History of Bhop

 **TODO:** full history of bhop, mentioning defrag probably as the grandpa.
 Some paragraphs might have to be relocated here, I'm not totally sure where each explanation should be.

-## How Bhop Works (Non-Technical)
+## How Bhop Works

 Normally when the player hits the ground, they slow down from friction.
 If the player instead jumps the exact frame they hit the ground, they will maintain their speed.
 Players can then combine this with air-strafing to accelerate faster and faster with each consecutive hop.